dbe-cio/cio-Awais123-creator/README.md

 1) **What I did**
 - I loaded the file 'figs/rice.png'
-- Then turned it into a grayscale and blurred it slightly, so that tiny specks could be removed
+- Then I turned it into a grayscale and blurred it slightly, so that tiny specks could be removed
-- Build a clean black/white mask: Keeps grains, removes dust, fills tiny holes, closes small gaps
+- I built a clean black/white mask: Keeps grains, removes dust, fills tiny holes, closes small gaps
 - Find one center (seed) per each grain and then I used watershed to split touching grains
 - I gave each grain a unique color (evenly spaced hues) and saved the result as figs/rice_coloured.png
 - **Final Grain Count:70 rice grains**